anand9125/perp-dex/programs/perp-dex/src/Readme.md

+# Short Answer

+No — a normal perp DEX does NOT let a user have multiple position accounts for the same market.
+For each (user, market) pair, there should be exactly one position.

 # What is a “Cumulative Funding Index”?

 The protocol doesn’t actually send small payments every hour to each trader — that would be expensive.